 Unraveling the timeline of these two remarkable cultures reveals a story of innovation, adaptation, and societal evolution.
-While both the Aztecs and Mayans left indelible marks on the world, their stories unfold on different timelines.
-The Mayans, with their sophisticated understanding of mathematics and astronomy, laid the groundwork for later civilizations.
-The Aztecs, known for their military prowess and complex social structure, built an empire that dominated much of Mesoamerica.
+Think about it: while both the Aztecs and Mayans left indelible marks on the world, their stories unfold on different timelines.
+And the Mayans, with their sophisticated understanding of mathematics and astronomy, laid the groundwork for later civilizations.
+On top of that, the Aztecs, known for their military prowess and complex social structure, built an empire that dominated much of Mesoamerica.
 Understanding their order of emergence sheds light on the unique contributions of each culture and their lasting impact on the world.

 Main Subheading

 The question of who came first, the Aztecs or the Mayans, is not straightforward.
-Both civilizations developed in Mesoamerica, but their periods of prominence were separated by centuries.
+Which means both civilizations developed in Mesoamerica, but their periods of prominence were separated by centuries.
 The Mayan civilization predates the Aztec civilization by a significant margin.
 While the Aztecs rose to power in the 14th-16th centuries CE, the Mayan civilization's roots can be traced back to as early as 2000 BCE.

 The Mayan civilization is typically divided into three periods: the Preclassic (2000 BCE – 250 CE), the Classic (250 CE – 900 CE), and the Postclassic (900 CE – 1697 CE).
+The Aztec civilization, on the other hand, emerged much later, with their empire expanding rapidly in the 15th century until the arrival of the Spanish conquistadors in the early 16th century.
 During the Classic period, the Mayans experienced their greatest flourishing, with the construction of impressive cities like Tikal and Palenque.
-The Aztec civilization, on the other hand, emerged much later, with their empire expanding rapidly in the 15th century until the arrival of the Spanish conquistadors in the early 16th century.
-Therefore, it is clear that the Mayans came before the Aztecs.
+That's why, it is clear that the Mayans came before the Aztecs.

 Comprehensive Overview

-To fully understand the timeline and the relationship between the Aztecs and the Mayans, it's essential to delve into the historical context, key features, and defining characteristics of each civilization.
+To fully understand the timeline and the relationship between the Aztecs and the Mayans, it's essential to look at the historical context, key features, and defining characteristics of each civilization.

 Mayan Civilization: Origins and Development

-The Mayan civilization emerged in the Preclassic period, around 2000 BCE, in the regions that today comprise southeastern Mexico, Guatemala, Belize, and western Honduras.
-This era saw the development of agriculture, settled villages, and the initial stages of social stratification.
-Key developments during this period included:
+So, the Mayan civilization emerged in the Preclassic period, around 2000 BCE, in the regions that today comprise southeastern Mexico, Guatemala, Belize, and western Honduras.
+This era saw the development of agriculture, settled villages, and the initial stages of social stratification. - Settled Villages: Small farming communities grew into larger villages, leading to increased social complexity and the emergence of elite classes.
+Now, key developments during this period included:

 The Classic Period: Flourishing and Complexity